jhpyle/docassemble/_docs/docker.md

 Copying `log` is optional.
 The contents of log files are not critical to the functionality of the systems.

+Note that when using [S3](#persistent s3) or [Azure blob storage](#persistent azure), file storage (uploaded files, assembled documents) are already in the cloud, so they are not backed up to the `backup` folder.
+If you want a backup mechanism for these files, you can enable it using [S3] or [Azure blob storage] site.

 If you are not using [S3](#persistent s3) or [Azure blob storage](#persistent azure), the disaster recovery backup files are in